learnable-content/Laravel-5/README.md

 }
 ```

 Above is the file that was created by our command.
 Notice the empty methods that we need to fill in.
-By passing `--recource` to the command we told Laravel that we need resource controller.
+By passing `--resource` to the command we told Laravel that we need resource controller.
 A resource controller is what is setup with the basic crud features that we would need.

 __index()__ - should show all posts.